 He has been keynote speaker at conferences at home and abroad on topics related to sustainable agriculture, climate change and managing the impact of agriculture on the environment.
 In contrast with many in his profession, he has publicly supported many measures relating to legislative developments in agriculture, the environment, nitrates, soil protection and conservation programmes in farming.
 Submissions made in these areas have influenced developing agricultural policy including the inclusion of conservation measures in agri-environmental programmes.
 He has been consistent in his assertion that CA systems will ultimately revolutionize crop production throughout Europe, safeguarding food production while enhancing the environment.

-In recent years he has become increasingly involved in course development with third level institutions such as the Waterford Institute of Technology, University College Dublin and NUI Galway, and is a visiting lecturer in agricultural policy, conservation agriculture, sustainable agri-environmental practices and climate resilient agriculture.
+In recent years he has become increasingly involved in course development with third level institutions such as the Waterford Institute of Technology, University College Dublin where he lectures in agricultural policy, conservation agriculture, sustainable agri-environmental practices and climate resilient agriculture.